 Discover Ecuador's high-altitude volcanic landscapes, vibrant markets, and urban energy on this 12-day tour.
 In Quito, ride a cable car for views above one of the highest cities in the world, and shop for essential ingredients to make the country's flavorful dishes.
-Hike around a volcano in Cotopaxi National Park and soak in mineral-rich waters and swing over "The End of the World" in Baños de Agua Santa.
-End with a chocolate tour in Mindo to take home a sweet Ecuador souvenir.
+Hike around a volcano in Cotopaxi National Park, soak in mineral-rich waters, and swing over "The End of the World" in Baños de Agua Santa.
+End with a chocolate tour in Mindo to take home a sweet Ecuadorian souvenir.

 Highlights